-Paying off your mortgage is a huge accomplishment – it is one of the largest debts we are ever likely to take on and it can often take anywhere between 25 and 40 years to pay off.
+Paying off your mortgage in full is a huge accomplishment – it is one of the largest debts we are ever likely to take on and it can often take anywhere between 25 and 40 years to pay off.

-If you have a lump sum of cash you could put all of it down to make one large mortgage repayment or spread it out to increase what you currently pay each month.
+If you have a lump sum of cash, you could put all of it down to make one large mortgage repayment or spread it out to increase what you currently pay each month.

 If you had a remaining mortgage debt of £150,000 to be paid over 25 years at an interest rate of 5% and you decided you wanted to overpay by an extra £100 each month, you could save a total of £23,200 in interest alone.
 It would also mean you would have paid off the entire mortgage in just over 20 years instead of 25.

 Paying a lump sum of £10,000 up front instead could still save you £22,185 in interest alone, and mean you finish paying off your mortgage in 22 years instead of 25.
 But if you pay a lump sum, make sure it does not go over the penalty limit for overpaying.

 For example, if you still had a mortgage of £150,000 remaining, and wanted to pay £20,000 in one go, but the bank had a repayment penalty on any payments over 10% (meaning anything over £15,000 in this example), you would be required to pay a fee on the extra £5,000.

 Check what this fee might be, and calculate whether it is still worth it.
 If you time it correctly and do your calculations in advance, you can continue to overpay without incurring any early repayment penalties.

 Although a mortgage is one of the biggest debts you’re ever likely to have, it isn’t always the most expensive.
 Credit cards, personal loans and store cards in particular often have a higher rate of interest, so if you have debts with those types of credit, it’s likely you’re paying much more in interest.